First-of-its-kind diagnostic kit for in-office, rapid diagnosing of bacterial sinusitis

-About The Ohio State University
+About The Ohio State University:

-The Ohio State University is a dynamic community of diverse resources, where opportunity thrives and where individuals transform themselves and the world.
-Founded in 1870, Ohio State is a world-class public research university and the leading comprehensive teaching and research institution in the state of Ohio.
-With more than 63,000 students (including 57,000 in Columbus), the Wexner Medical Center, 14 colleges, 80 centers and 175 majors, the university offers its students tremendous breadth and depth of opportunity in the liberal arts, the sciences and the professions.
+Ohio State is a dynamic community of diverse resources, where opportunity thrives and where individuals transform themselves and the world.
+Founded in 1870, The Ohio State University is a world-class public research university and the leading comprehensive teaching and research institution in the state of Ohio.
+With more than 63,000 students (including 57,000 in Columbus), the Wexner Medical Center, 14 colleges, 80 centers, and 175 majors, the university offers its students tremendous breadth and depth of opportunity in the liberal arts, the sciences, and the professions.